nersent/material-wpf/README.md

 # MaterialWPF
-A Material Design Framework for WPF C#
+A Material Design FrameWork for wpf